splitwise/super_diff/README.md

 `include`, or `have_attributes`, you will get a diff of the two data structures you are trying to match against.
 This is really helpful for strings, but not so helpful for other, more "real world" kinds of values, such as arrays, hashes, and full-scale objects.
-The reason this doesn't work is because [RSpec will naively run your `expected` and `actual` values through Ruby's PrettyPrinter library][rspec-differ-fail] and then perform a diff of these strings.
+The reason this doesn't work is because [all RSpec does is run your `expected` and `actual` values through Ruby's PrettyPrinter library][rspec-differ-fail] and then perform a diff of these strings.

 For instance, let's say you wanted to compare these two hashes: